Five of Wands Tarot Card Meanings and Combinations

 Five of Wands Tarot Card Meanings

-After the smooth sailing progression of events from Ace through Four, we now meet with opposing forces.
-The Five of Wands can indicate competition in work or business, internal rivalry and power struggles.
-This card can also indicate discord, so it may be difficult for people to find agreement as everyone seems to hold differing views.
+After the smooth sailing of developing events from Ace through Four, we now meet with opposing forces.
+The Five of Wands can indicate competition in work or business, internal rivalry, and power struggles.
+This card can also indicate discord so it may be difficult for people to find agreement, as everyone seems to be at odds with one another and on a different page.

-The Five of Wands usually suggests petty obstacles where it feels as though it’s just one thing after another, but wearing rather than insurmountable.
+The Five of Wands usually suggests a constant barrage of minor hurdles and irritations, but trying rather than impassable.
 It can be a frustrating card to show that things won’t run smoothly or as easily as you would like, with situations of minor disruption and annoyances.

 If reversed or ill-dignified, some accounts see a more serious turn to the above situations whilst others regard it as a breakthrough.

-> Seven of Swords > Ace of Swords: if you handle the situation/people carefully you can triumph.
+Five of Wands > Seven of Swords > Ace of Swords: If you handle the situation (or people) very carefully you can triumph over difficulties.

-> The Tower: situation could get out of hand and lead to violent clashes, (may show riots and unrest on a larger scale against established authority if The Emperor/Hierophant present, Justice and King of Swords can also involve police, uniforms, etc.
+Five of Wands > The Tower: This situation could get out of hand and lead to violent clashes, (may show riots and unrest on a larger scale against established authority if The Emperor or Hierophant present, Justice and King of Swords can also involve police, uniforms, etc.)